Canker Sores vs Cold Sores: Understanding the Difference

 Canker Sores vs. Cold Sores: Which is Contagious?

-It can be difficult to tell the differences between the lesions caused by cold sores or canker sores if you know little about these conditions.
+It can be difficult to tell the differences between cold sores or canker sores if you are unfamiliar with these conditions.
 Many people fear that kissing or sharing cups and utensils with someone who has a sore inside their mouth means they will also get sores.
-The rule of thumb: if a sore has an ulcer-like appearance and occurs inside the lip, it is likely a canker sore and is not contagious.
+The rule of thumb: if a sore has an ulcer-like appearance and occurs inside the lip or mouth, it is likely a canker sore and is not contagious.

 How to Treat Cold Sores vs. Canker Sores